 Trezza Azzopardi is a Lecturer in Creative Writing and a graduate of the UEA Creative Writing MA.
 Her first novel, The Hiding Place, was short-listed for the Booker Prize and the James Tait Black Memorial Prize and won the Geoffrey Faber Memorial Prize.
 It has been translated into eighteen languages.
 Remember Me was published in 2004 and was shortlisted for the Arts Council Wales Book of the Year.
 Winterton Blue was published in 2007 and The Song House in 2010.
+In 2013 she published The Tip of My Tongue (and Some Other Weapons as Well), a contemporary adaptation of a tale from the celtic myth cycle, the Mabinogion.
 She teaches on the undergraduate and postgraduate programmes, including the MA in Prose Fiction.

 Sian Evans is a Tutor in Creative Writing.
 Originally from South Wales, she has a degree in French and English from Royal Holloway and is a freelance translator, playwright and screenwriter.
 Her work for the stage includes Asleep Under The Dark Earth (BT/National Theatre, published by Faber), Little Sister (Made In Wales, published by Parthian Press) and most recently Terra, which was shortlisted for Amnesty International’s Protecting The Human competition.
 Her work for TV includes episodes of Peak Practice, Touching Evil, Where The Heart Is, Casualty, and a film Life Swap for TF1 France.
-From September 2012 she will be a Royal Literary Fund Fellow at UEA.
+In 2012 she was appointed as a Royal Literary Fund Fellow at UEA.
 She teaches on the undergraduate programme.

 Giles Foden is a Professor of Creative Writing.
 He was the Harper-Wood Student in Creative Writing at St John’s College, Cambridge, and in 1993 became assistant editor of the TLS.
 Between 1996 and 2006 he worked on the books pages of the Guardian, during which period he published The Last King of Scotland, which won the 1998 Whitbread First Novel Award and was released as an Oscar-winning film in 2006.
 He is the author of three other novels – Ladysmith, Zanzibar, and most recently Turbulence – and a work of narrative non-fiction, Mimi and Toutou Go Forth.
-He was one of the judges of the MAN Booker Prize in 2007.
+He was one of the judges of the Man Booker Prize in 2007 and the International IMPAC Dublin Literary Award in 2014.
 He teaches on the undergraduate and postgraduate programmes, including the MA in Prose Fiction.

 Rachel Hore is a tutor in Creative Writing.
-She is the author of five novels, The Dream House (2005), The Memory Garden (2007), The Glass Painter’s Daughter (2009), which was shortlisted for the RNA Romantic Novel of the Year award, A Place of Secrets (2010), which was selected for the Richard and Judy Bookclub, and A Gathering Storm (2011), which was shortlisted for the Romantic Novelists Association Historial Romance of the Year award.
-She reviews regularly for national newspapers and worked in publishing for many years before joining UEA.
-She teaches the MA Publishing module that leads to the production of the annual anthology of UEA students’ work.
+She is the Sunday Times top ten bestselling author of eight novels: The Dream House (2006), The Memory Garden (2007), The Glass Painter’s Daughter (2009), which was shortlisted for the RNA Romantic Novel of the Year award, A Place of Secrets (2010), which was selected for the Richard and Judy Bookclub, A Gathering Storm (2011), which was shortlisted for the Romantic Novelists Association Historial Romance of the Year award, The Silent Tide (2013), A Week in Paris (2014) and The House on Bellevue Gardens (2016).
+She has reviewed regularly for national newspapers, and worked in London publishing for many years before joining UEA.
+Rachel teaches Creative Writing, also the MA Publishing module that leads to the production of the annual anthology of the MA Creative Writing students’ work.

-Kathryn Hughes is a Professor of Life Writing and Convenor of the MA in Biography and Creative Non-Fiction.
+Kathryn Hughes is a Professor of Life Writing and former Convenor of the MA in Biography and Creative Non-Fiction.
 Her first book The Victorian Governess was based on her PhD in Victorian History.
 George Eliot: the Last Victorian won the James Tait Black award.
-The Short Life and Long Times of Mrs Beeton was shortlisted for the Samuel Johnson Prize and the Andre Simon Prize.
+The Short Life and Long Times of Mrs Beeton was an international best-seller.
 Both books were filmed by the BBC.
-Kathryn is also editor of George Eliot: A Family History and has won many national prizes for her journalism and historical writing.
-She is a contributing editor to Prospect magazine as well as a book reviewer and commentator for the Guardian and BBC Radio.
+She is a contracted literary critics and columnist for the Guardian newspaper.
+Her most recent book is Victorians Undone, a study of famous Victorians through their bodyparts.
 She teaches on the MA in Biography and Creative Non-Fiction.